jreisinger/gokatas/README.md

 > [!IMPORTANT]
-> There's a cleaner and simpler version of Go katas: https://github.com/gokatas
+> There's a cleaner and simpler version of Go katas: https://github.com/gokatas.
+And it uses AI! :-)

 # Go katas